dellsystem/dellsystem.github.io/_posts/2011-07-06-sudoku-code.md

 	</tr>
 </table>

-Obviously, each solved grid can be represented by a sequence of 81 numbers.
+Clearly, each solved grid can be represented by a sequence of 81 numbers.
 Furthermore, due to the uniqueness of the solution, the initial grid and the solved grid are equivalent in the sense that from the initial grid one can determine the solved grid.
 So we represent the initial grid as follows (with 0s standing for spaces):

 `500170080319050400000300015200080000400705009000090004650002000002060548040037002`